MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sync-health.md

 -  Select the toggle switch to set "Enable sync health reporting for OneDrive" to **Enabled**.

--  If creating a new profile, continue through the wizard, assing scope tags if required, and assigning the profile as required.
-If you are editing the profile, click on the "Review + save" button.
+-  If creating a new profile, continue through the step-by-step guide, assigning scope tags if required, and assigning the profile as required.
+If you are editing the profile, select **Review + save**.

 > [!IMPORTANT]
 > When you enable the EnableSyncAdminReports setting on devices, it can take up to three days for reports to be available.
 Devices will appear in the report after this time.
 Forcing a specific device to report data is unsupported.